WCGA/knowledge-base/docs/catalogs/catalogs.rst

 	* `Data.gov <http://www.data.gov/>`_

 `CKAN`_ was created by the Open Knowledge Foundation (`OKFN`_) in the United Kingdom and is the data catalog platform behind data.gov.uk.
 CKAN is now beginning to catch on in the United States.
 It was chosen to become the data catalog behind data.gov and geo.data.gov.
-CKAN now employs PyCSW as its CSW engine.
+CKAN now employs pycsw as its CSW engine.

 THREDDS Data Server (TDS)